serafinski/LangGraph-Compare/docs/getting_started.rst

             ├── all/
             └── cases/

-For more details, refer to the documentation of the :mod:`langgraph_log_parser.create_experiment` module.
+For more details, refer to the documentation of the :mod:`langgraph_log_parser.experiment` module.

 Setting up the database
 =======================
 This package leverages `SqliteSaver <https://langchain-ai.github.io/langgraph/reference/checkpoints/#langgraph.checkpoint.sqlite.SqliteSaver>`_ from LangGraph which allows saving checkpoints in a SQLite database.

-The benefit of using previously mentioned :code:`initialize_experiment` is the fact that You don't have to define the paths manually - you can just refer to the properties.
+The benefit of using previously mentioned :code:`create_experiment` is the fact that You don't have to define the paths manually - you can just refer to the properties.

 To initiate SQLite correctly, be sure to do the following: